Bernhoven Hospital – The Netherlands

 “The first patient with COVID-19 was admitted to the Diospi Suyana hospital.
 He had travelled some distance: 1200km on his way from Lima to Quillabamba.
 Passing through the village of Curahuasi, he stopped breathing.
 The staff of the local health station took a COVID quick test with a positive result.
 The staff of the state health system brought him to the missionary hospital.
 His saturation was 75% and he was gasping for air.
 Within seconds MRI-nurse, Melanie Friesen pushed the mobile X-ray machine onto the isolation ward.
 The pictures showed the characteristic alterations of the lung.
 Analysing the pictures with special software from Holland(CAD4COVID) confirmed the diagnosis.
 Now the patient is on oxygen and is getting all medications as prescribed by the protocol.”

-Both organisations are also supporting the validation of CAD4TB, which has already been used to screen for tuberculosis across prisons in Jakarta; a project for which an MoU was signed last March between the Ministry of Health in Indonesia, Delft Imaging and its local partner IDBH Senso.
+Both organizations are also supporting the validation of CAD4TB, which has already been used to screen for tuberculosis across prisons in Jakarta; a project for which an MoU was signed last March between the Ministry of Health in Indonesia, Delft Imaging, and its local partner IDBH Senso.

 The Faculty of Medicine at Universitas Indonesia and Dr. Cipto Mangunkusumo National General Hospital have worked out a two-phased validation study to validate the performance of the CAD4COVID software, as well as its potential use case to combat COVID-19 in Indonesia.